 Cryptico.js

 Cryptico is an open-source JavaScript library dedicated for RSA encryption.
-It implements one of the most popular and very safe cryptography algorithm.
+It implements one of the most popular and very safe cryptography algorithms.
 Cryptico.js enables user not only encrypt or decrypt message with the RSA but also to sign whole message.
 Library uses few important secondary libraries.
 The most significant are “jsbn.js” and “aes.js”.
 First one introduces necessary type for the implementation of RSA cryptography method which is big integer and mathematical operations with these numbers.
 It is required to use very high primary numbers to make the cipher hard to break and it was the only possibility to use that implementation of big integers.
 As the RSA is asymmetric cipher it needs pair of asymmetric keys.
 Cryptico.js uses Tom Wu’s RSA encryption library which implements random key generation.
 Keys are also encrypted with the AES cryptography method.
 RSA cipher provided by the Cryptico.js enables user to choose between five different available lengths of the key.
 These are 512, 1024, 2048, 4096 and the longest possible 8192 bit key length.
 All of them provides very high security level, all encrypted messages cannot be cracked on theory by a personal computer.

 Implementation of the RSA cipher is not an easy task that is why the library was used to introduce this cryptography method for users.
 In the thesis application its interface was used in two different places, that is site about the cipher itself and describing a digital signature.
 In the second place there are mixed both processes of encryption and signing the message to show the more complex way of creation secured message.